Andrew630/twitch_frontend/README.md

-This is the front-end code for the twitch projects
+This is the front-end code for the twitch project